huaaaliu/RGBX_Semantic_Segmentation/README.md

 The official implementation of CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers:
 More details can be found in our paper [[**PDF**](https://arxiv.org/pdf/2203.04838.pdf)].

-README is on the way...
+README is still not complete...

 ## Usage
 ### Installation